-During the year ended January 31, 2023, the Company paid the following management fees: \$30,000 to BLB Consulting Inc., a private company controlled by the President of the Company, \$7,500 to Dennis Aalderink, a director of the Company, and \$32,500 to Seth Kay, the Chief Operating Officer of the Company, in consideration for their services to the Company during the period.
-During the year ended January 31, 2023, the Company accrued \$10,000 in directors' fees payable to four directors, James Nelson, Dennis Aalderink, Negar Adam and George Franklin Bain, in consideration for their services as directors of the Company during the period.
+During the year ended January 31, 2024, the Company paid the following management fees: \$20,000 to James Nelson, the President of the Company; \$10,000 to BLB Consulting Inc., a private company controlled by Mr. Nelson; \$22,500 to Seth Kay, the Chief Operating Officer of the Company; and \$10,000 to 1439102 B.C.
+Ltd., a private company controlled by Mr. Kay, in consideration for their services to the Company.
+During the year ended January 31, 2024, the Company accrued \$10,000 in directors' fees payable to four directors, James Nelson, Dennis Aalderink, Negar Adam and George Franklin Bain, in consideration for their services as directors of the Company.

-During the year ended January 31, 2023, the Company paid \$62,500 in professional fees to Sea Star Consulting Inc., a private company controlled by the Chief Financial Officer, Cindy Cai, in consideration for accounting services provided to the Company.
+During the year ended January 31, 2024, the Company paid \$62,500 in professional fees to Sea Star Consulting Inc., a private company controlled by the Chief Financial Officer, Cindy Cai, in consideration for accounting services provided to the Company.